a-szymanska/dimensionality-reduction/README.md

 ```sh
 ./run.sh -m 10 -r 3 -N 1024 -n 256 -t MH -i data/smiles_sample.txt
 ```

+### Reading the reduced vectors
+Handling of reduced vectors stored in various formats is implemented in the `src/convert.py`.

+### Comparing the reduced vectors
+The correct calculation of Jaccard similarity for reduced fingerprints is described in `src/compare.py`.

 ## License
 The project is under the MIT license.